tomoasleep/yoda/README.md

 # Yoda [![Build Status](https://travis-ci.org/tomoasleep/yoda.svg?branch=master)](https://travis-ci.org/tomoasleep/yoda)

-Yoda is a Language Server (http://langserver.org/) for Ruby and provides autocompletion and code analysis (go-to-definition, code information, etc...).
+Yoda is a Language Server (http://langserver.org/) for Ruby.
+Yoda infers signatures of your Ruby program and its dependencies from various data sources (RBS and YARD documentation) and provides autocompletion and code analysis (go-to-definition, code information, etc...).

 **Note: Yoda is alpha version.
 Please use with caution.
 Contributions are welcome!**